dislux-hapfyl/pynksh/README.md

 Basicaly shell functions that wrap Python syntax as a small tool to write less but more.

+## How to operate

 It sources the shell functions before running the commands using `subprocess` making this a Shell IDE.

-## How to operate

-It is a basic 3 widget tkinter app.
-2 Entry and 1 Text.
+A tkinter app using 2 Entry and 1 Text widgets.

-Launch the IDE from terminal: `ksh newide | python3 &` (bash works fine too)
+Launch from terminal: `ksh newide | python3 &` (bash works fine too)

 View source code: `Ctrl-q` then select the other Text widget `Ctrl-Shift-q`